Bronstein, Gewirtz & Grossman, LLC Notifies Apyx Medical Corporation (APYX) Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Apyx Medical Corporation (“Apyx” or the “Company”) (NASDAQ: APYX) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Apyx securities between May 12, 2021 and March 11, 2022, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fapyx.
+NEW YORK, June 10, 2022 /PRNewswire/ -- Attorney Advertising Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Apyx Medical Corporation ("Apyx" or the "Company") (NASDAQ: APYX) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Apyx securities between May 12, 2021 and March 11, 2022, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/apyx.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.